olets/ScreenshotFrames/README.md

 # ScreenshotFrames
 v1.5.2

-ScreenshotFrames adds attractive browser and device frames around your screenshots!
+ScreenshotFrames is a small CSS library that lets you add responsive browser and device frames around images (screenshots, for example) on a webpage.

 **[Check out the demo pen!](http://codepen.io/henry/pen/NAYbNd?editors=1100)**

 &nbsp;

-Using ScreenshotFrames is extremely simple: add [screenshot-frames.min.css](https://github.com/olets/ScreenshotFrames/blob/master/screenshot-frames.min.css) (or [screenshot-frames-basics.min.css](https://github.com/olets/ScreenshotFrames/blob/master/screenshot-frames-basics.min.css)), and then wrap the image with the appropriate class like
+Using ScreenshotFrames is extremely simple: add the stylesheet [screenshot-frames.min.css](https://github.com/olets/ScreenshotFrames/blob/master/screenshot-frames.min.css) (or [screenshot-frames-basics.min.css](https://github.com/olets/ScreenshotFrames/blob/master/screenshot-frames-basics.min.css)) to page, and then in the markup wrap the image with screenshot frame class like

 	<div class="screenshot-framename">
 		<img ... />
 	</div>

+where "framename" is descriptive of the frame (e.g. `.screenshot-ipad`).

 #### Restrictions

-The `.screenshot-framename` must be 100% wide, can't have padding, and can't have any margins other than margin-bottom.
+The `.screenshot-framename` must be 100% wide, can't have padding, and can't have any margins other than `margin-bottom`.
 Use a wrapping container to control width and margins as necessary.

 &nbsp;